November 28, 2018

 At the University of Southern California, where he got a second opinion after another doctor brushed off his concerns, Hernandez was diagnosed with a retroperitoneal liposarcoma.
 This type of cancer forms in a person's fat cells and is typically asymptomatic until the tumor shows, according to the Mayo Clinic.
 Liposarcomas can be removed a few different ways including chemotherapy, but the majority, including Hernandez's, are surgically removed, according to the National Organization for Rare Disorders.

-Hernandez's tumor weighed 77 pounds and took six hours to remove, the USC press release noted.
+Hernandez's tumor weighed 77 pounds and took six hours to remove, a USC news release noted.

 When surgically removing a tumor of that size, complications can include excessive bleeding, infection and organ failure, Dr. William Tseng, Hernandez's surgeon and an internationally recognized sarcoma expert, told INSIDER.
 "Oftentimes, to get them out we have to remove adjacent organs, not just the tumor," Tseng said.
 For Hernandez, that meant also removing a kidney, in addition to his sizable tumor.